 If you want to enclose any special characters that might be found in the data as an escape sequence, select the Fields Enclosure checkbox.

 Step 3: Identify the Import File

 Click Choose File to select the file to import.

 Find the CSV file that you prepared to import and click Open.

-In the Images File Directory field, enter the relative path to the location on the Magento server where uploaded images are stored.
+In the Images File Directory field, enter the relative path to the location on the Commerce server where uploaded images are stored.